 - The use of physical force or violence to restrict the freedom of action or movement of another person or to endanger the health or safety of another person;

-- The conduct has the effect of unreasonably interfering with an individual’s work or academic performance or creating an intimidating, hostile, or offensive working, learning or living environment.
+- Conduct that has the effect of unreasonably interfering with an individual’s work or academic performance, or of creating an intimidating, hostile, or offensive working, learning or living environment.

-Based on the definition contained in the Equal Employment Opportunity Commission guidelines, adapted to include educational environments, sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature when: … Such conduct has the purpose or effect of substantially interfering with an individual’s work or academic performance or creating an intimidating, hostile or offensive working, living or academic environment.
+Based on the definition contained in the Equal Employment Opportunity Commission guidelines, sexual harassment is defined as any of the following: … Unwelcome verbal or other conduct that has the purpose or effect of substantially interfering with a person’s working conditions or that creates an intimidating, hostile or offensive work environment.